-Secondly, there’s the people that work in media planning and media buying.
-As we’ll show they have a terrible habit of trying to justify what they do.
+Second, there’s the people that work in media planning and buying (and don’t even get us started on media sales teams).
+They’ve got such a bad habit of trying to justify what they do.
 And they do that by overcompensating with detail.
 A lot of detail.

 And finally, there’s the whole relationship side that goes with media.
-Much of what happens in the media buying world isn’t based on logic, but on relationships.
+Much of what happens in media buying isn’t based on logic, but on relationships.

 The nature of media buying

-In fact, what you are actually buying is a placement that has a “space” and “time” factor.
-Your advert will appear in a particular “space” at a particular “time”.
+So, just think about what happens when you buy media.
+What is it you’re actually buying?
+You’re buying a produce that has a “space” and a “time”.
+Your advert will appear in a specific “space” for a specific “time”.

-And the benefit to your business is that enough of the right people will see that space / time combination that they will change their attitude or behaviour.
-And that change will benefit your brand.
+Your asssumption is that the right people will see that space / time combination and enough of them will think of do something differently.
+That change will benefit your brand.

 Pause for just a moment, because there’s quite a lot going on in that last little bit.